lineality/ff_file_manager_minimal_rust/README.md

 15. 'f' or 'd' to show only files or only directories
 16. Minimal file-moving ("Get-Send Mode")
 17. Save and Change Navigation-State ("Pocket Dimensions")
+18. Archive Selection: basic archive feature for versioning and backup

 # Scrolling
 1. MVP: use mouse wheel to scroll up and down